Dr Jeremy Rossman

 Ebola virus pathogenicity and immune evasion

 Ebola virus is one of the most deadly pathogens known, with many strains causing 60-90% case-fatality rates, such as seen in the recent 2014 West Africa Ebola virus outbreak.
 However, the Ebola virus Reston strain is not known to cause any human disease and has a 0% case-fatality rate.
-Our lab is investigating the mechanisms underlying this dramatic difference in pathogenicity.
+In collaboration with the University of Manitoba and the Canadian Food Inspection Agency we are investigating the mechanisms underlying this dramatic difference in pathogenicity.

 Postdoctoral Research Associates